rtagliaviaz/cryptocurrency-discord-bot/README.md

 - we need to create a server

-In case you want to deploy this app, we need to create a server, so let's install **express** with this command `npm i express` and create a server in our *index.js*
+In case you want to deploy this app, we need to create a server, so let's install **express** with this command `npm I express` and create a server in our *index.js*

 remember to create a **port** constant and assign this `process.env.PORT` to it (heroku will give us a port value)